A fashion shot for a milliner.

 A leaf of a carnivorous plant—the sundew (Drosera binata) top. a sea anemone (Anthopleura xanthogrammica) above, left.
 And some mushrooms in our garden (Mushroomus unknownus) above, right.

 For these product shots for Capellino Pasta, strobe lights were positioned underneath our large translucent shooting table.

 After the Party, left, was shot on medium format Provia film and then scanned.
 Paris O’Connell, right, was acquired digitally.
 Both were enhanced.

-For lighting, we use a Dynalite strobe lighting system for our still work and a tungsten lighting package (Lowell, Arri, Mole Richardson, and Dedolight) for our film and video work.
+For lighting, we use a Dynalite strobe lighting system for our still work and tungsten or LED lighting packages (Lowell, Arri, Mole Richardson, and Dedolight) for our film and video work.

 Our studio includes a large translucent shooting table, a Cambo camera stand, and an onsite HD reviewing monitor.
 Apple workstations with large retina-display monitors, a Wacom Cintiq retouching station, and an iPad Pro with an Apple Pencil are all part of our photographic equipment.
 We’re experimenting to develop our skills with 360° photography — great for tours and environments, especially in a VR headset like the Oculus Quest.